postgres-ai/docs/docs/database-lab/prepare_host.draft.md

 ### Install Postgres

-Install Postgres version you need.
+Install Postgres version that is needed.
 If we are going to use an existing PGDATA, the major version of Postgres must match: 12, 11, 10, 9.6, 9.5, etc.

 ```bash
 cd ~